Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 ICT

 The Hungarian ICT sector is a well-established and developed industry.
-The total ICT market in Hungary accounts for around 10% of the country’s GDP and employs 400,000 workers.
-The market is expected to grow further, under the influence of the private sector.
-Fierce competition has led to price and profit decreases in the hardware market.
+The total ICT market accounts for approximately 7% of Hungary’s GDP and employs around 250,000 people.
+The sector is expected to continue growing, driven primarily by private-sector investment and demand.

 Biotechnology